eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 The function ``fill_helloworld_data_()`` returns the data to be sent with the information filled in.

-First it is created the ``Dynamic_ptr`` that will be filled in and return.
+First, it is created the ``Dynamic_ptr`` that will be filled in and return.

-Then, with the use of the ``DynamicDataFactory`` we create the data that corresponds to our data type.
+With the use of ``DynamicDataFactory`` we create the data that corresponds to our data type.
 Finally, data variables are assigned, in this case, ``index`` and ``message``.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServicePublisher.cpp